 It could also increase the amount of feedback within the all-pass cascade loop to increase the resonances of each peak in the phaser effect, thereby making the effect sound “deeper”.

-The knob labelled “feedback” will control the amount of the affected signal that is fed back through the phaser circuit.
-Increase feedback can get out of control.
+The knob labelled “feedback” will control the amount of the effected signal fed back through the phaser circuit.
+Increased feedback can get out of control.
 However, when done tastefully, we can increase the resonance of each peak within the comb filter and increase the intensity of the phaser.

-Resonance controls will simply increase of decrease feedback to affect the resonances of the output signal.
+Resonance controls will simply increase or decrease feedback to affect the resonances of the output signal.